MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 ### Final Stand
 At the last floor, all gates are ignored and mechanic phase is skipped - he can now be killed.
 If he doesn't die before all plates expire, he enrages and wipes the raid.

+## Challenge: Base Information
+To be written.
+Not currently available in-game until Tuesday, March 29th, 2022.

 ## Rewards
 One of the following: